Divider

 Spring 2024

 With the stock now removed from Horsted Keynes Platform 1, a proper assessment of the state of the coping stones and the supporting wall has now been made.
-The supporting wall si in a very poor state and needs rebuilding.
+The supporting wall is in a very poor state and needs rebuilding.
 Some of the coping stones had a considerable overhang – why this was the case caused some puzzlement.

 (Photos – Jon Goff)